Newtown User Manual

 4. Preview everything: See your changes live, from whole app to individual parts before publishing.

-5. Newtown helps to build and run: Everything technical is handled for you.
+5. Newtown handles the rest: Everything technical is handled for you.

 Getting Started